If you are starting to think about having children in the near future, you will need to consider the contraception you

 If you’re using Depo Provera, you should stop getting your injections well before you want to get pregnant, and switch to another shorter-acting method of contraception such as condoms or the pill.

-Some women won’t ovulate (release an egg) for many months after they stop using Depo, some will begin to ovulate straight away, and others will start after just a few months.
+For some, ovulation (release of an egg) won't begin for many months after they stop using Depo, some will begin to ovulate straight away, and others will start after just a few months.

 Everyone is different, and you can’t predict how long it will take for your fertility to return, so if children are on your horizon, it’s a good idea to give yourself some time for your fertility to come back.

 Vasectomy should always be considered a permanent method of contraception.